 We are partnering with key stakeholders and other regulators to design and conduct a review to identify any critical skills shortages in the sector and develop options to address these.

 Councillor awareness and training

 In response to feedback from the local water utility sector, we are developing a suite of materials to raise awareness of the risks in water management and the roles and responsibilities for councillors and other decision makers in regional NSW water utilities.
 The materials include an induction handbook, an induction webinar for newly elected councillors and case studies that highlight the roles decision makers and water utilities take in various scenarios in managing water services.

-Registration is via the Office of Local Government’s Hit the Ground Running councillor induction webinar series.
+The webinar was recorded in April 2022 as part of the Office of Local Government’s Hit the Ground Running councillor induction webinar series.

 Role and responsibilities of councillors in regional NSW local water utilities

 Mayors and councillors from regional NSW Council-owned local water utilities share their experiences and insights on the importance of water management.

 Councillors share why water is an important part of Council’s business.

 The induction handbook is a resource for decision makers operating in a regional Council-owned local water utility, especially for councillors in councils and county councils.